 Image name by itself doesn’t make much sense, but when you use ALT attribute it does.

-Can We Provide More Information?
+Can You Provide Additional Information?

-Yes we can with an image title attribute, because although its non-essential information, nonetheless, it is useful, so whenever you can place title attribute for images, then do so.
+Yes we can by using an image title attribute, because although its non-essential information, nonetheless, it is useful, so whenever you can place title attribute for images, then do so.
 Once again, visualize the blind citizen example when creating image title attributes, because by using the title attributes the images can really be visualized by everyone including search engines like Google.